declanmalone/gnetraid/README.md

 In technical terms, this allows you to create a number of "shares" from an original file.
 These shares have the property that if you have a sufficient number of them (called a "threshold" or "quorum") then you can reconstruct the original file.
 Having fewer of the shares than this threshold number means that no part of the file can be recovered (though there might be *some* small amount of information leakage).

-The way this works is described in detail in the documentation for the Crypt::IDA perl module which is found in the [Crypt-IDA/trunk/ directory](https://github.com/declanmalone/gnetraid/tree/master/Crypt-IDA/trunk).
+The way this works is described in detail in the documentation for the Crypt::IDA perl module which is found in the [Crypt-IDA/trunk/](https://github.com/declanmalone/gnetraid/tree/master/Crypt-IDA/trunk) folder.
 A simpler explanation can be made by analogy to "secret-sharing schemes", which are mathematically quite similar to IDA.

 In [Shamir's secret-sharing scheme](http://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing), we consider a case where a secret is to be shared among some number of people, which we can denote as "n".
 We want to give eacn of these people a part (or share) of the secret, but want also want to make it so that we require a minimum number of these shares (called the threshold, as above, and denoted as k) to be combined to recover the secret.
 This description can be seen to be almost identical to the description of Rabin's IDA as described above.